mportuesisf/superplot/superplot.md

-MIKE PORTUESI
+> MIKE PORTUESI
-128 SOUTH CHRISTIINE
+> 128 SOUTH CHRISTIINE
-MOUNT CLEMENS, MI 48043
+> MOUNT CLEMENS, MI 48043
-(313) 469-8176
+> (313) 469-8176
-DATE OF SUBMISSION 03/01/83
+> DATE OF SUBMISSION 03/01/83

-Computer Type: Atari 400/800
+> Computer Type: Atari 400/800
-Memory Requirement: 24K
+> Memory Requirement: 24K
-Requires BASIC ROM, Joystick
+> Requires BASIC ROM, Joystick

 # Superplot

-Recently I purchased a copy of COMPUTE! 's Second Book of Atari.
+Recently I purchased a copy of _COMPUTE! 's Second Book of Atari_.
 Buried among the many treasures in the book was an article called "Plotting Made Easy".
 The program that accompanied the article allowed you to draw on the screen